kjkwan1/midder/README.md

 ## Features

 - **Type-Safe**: Full TypeScript support with strongly typed events
-- **Middleware System**: Transform, filter, and tap into events with simple API
+- **Operation System**: Transform, filter, and tap into events with simple API
 - **Universal**: Works in both Node.js and browsers
 - **Targeted Emission**: Emit to specific listeners
 - **Promise Support**: Await on once(), because it's annoying to do otherwise